 Low calorie diets are now being looked at with regard to reducing the risk of type 2 Diabetes. exante previously featured in a prevalent study that was aired on ITV in June.
 The results were incredible, with some of the participants successfully sending their Type 2 Diabetes into remission.

-We’ve been lucky enough to work with Tracey, one of the volunteers on ITV’s “The Fast Fix”, to find out how the study went and a little more about her journey.
+We’ve been lucky enough to work with Tracey, one of the volunteers on ITV’s ‘The Fast Fix: Diabetes’, to find out how the study went and a little more about her journey.
 All of the volunteers were overweight, had high liver fat % and had Type 2 Diabetes.
-They moved into the Fast Fix Clinic for four weeks where their progress was overseen by GP Dr Zoe Williams and Professor Jason Gill, a leading name in the prevention of type 2 diabetes.
-The study looked to see whether a VLCD diet could reverse Type 2 Diabetes, which for Tracey is exactly what happened.
+They moved into ‘The Fast Fix’ Clinic for four weeks where their progress was overseen by GP Dr Zoe Williams and Professor Jason Gill, a leading name in the prevention of type 2 Diabetes.
+The study looked to see whether a VLCD (very low-calorie diet) could reverse Type 2 Diabetes, which for Tracey is exactly what happened.
 Read Tracey’s full story below.

 Shop Tracey’s favourite exante meal replacement products!